Do babies know when you're sad? Do they feel concern? Do babies feel empathy? Yes!

 So yes, babies feel empathy.
 Yes, they begin life prepared to show kindness and concern toward people in trouble.
 But we can screw that up.
 We must step up to the task.

 Want to know more about emotional contagion in babies?
 Check out my article, "Can babies sense stress in others?
 Yes, they can!"
-And see this article for tips on how to alleviate stress in babies.
+And see my tips on how to alleviate stress in babies.

 For more information about the development of empathy, see these Parenting Science articles: